 Welcome to Torquay

 In the 1960s and '70s Torquay was just another sleepy seaside town.
 Back then, surfing in Australia was a decidedly countercultural pursuit, its devotees crusty hippy dropouts living in clapped-out Kombis, smoking pot and making off with your daughters.
-These days it's become unabashedly mainstream and the town’s proximity to world-famous Bells Beach, and status as home of two iconic surf brands – Rip Curl and Quiksilver, both initially wetsuit makers – ensures Torquay’s place as the undisputed capital of the Australian surf industry.
-It's one of Australia's fastest growing towns, experiencing a population increase of 67% between 2001 and 2013 that these days makes it feel almost like an outer suburb of Geelong.
+These days it's become unabashedly mainstream, and the town’s proximity to world-famous Bells Beach and its status as the home of two iconic surf brands – Rip Curl and Quiksilver, both initially wetsuit makers – ensure Torquay’s place as the undisputed capital of the country's surf industry.
+It's one of Australia's fastest-growing towns, experiencing a population increase of 67% between 2001 and 2013 that these days makes it feel almost like an outer suburb of Geelong.

 It has some lovely beaches, plus a growing number of hip cafes, restaurants and one of Victoria's more innovative breweries.